rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I have yet to try it out on a busy street.
-I also feel it would fail if there was a lot of movement, like in windy conditions, where things move across the rod.
+I feel like it would fail if there was a lot of movement, like in windy conditions, where things move across the rod.
 Although, that is just a guess, nothing tested yet.
 I am also unsure how well it would do in less than ideal driving conditions such as rain, snow, night-time driving. etc.

 Overall I feel this is a good start but to make something like this truly useful It would need a lot of testing in different conditions.

 Improvements
   * Need to adjust scale so I can detect images further away in the image.
   * Need to do a better job smoothing out the boxes in order to eliminate flashing boxes.
+  * I would like to develop this further to provide information about the other vehicles like speed distance away from the car.
+  * I would like to figure out a way to mark cars coming at me from the other direction as well.
+In this cvideo example it is unimportant, but on a 2 lane road I think it would be more useful.